- 1 Basics of oil painting fundamentals and core elements

 - 5 Further resources

-Overview of oil painting fundamentals and core elements
+Basics of oil painting fundamentals and core elements

 This is meant to be a helpful overview of the fundamentals of oil painting.
 If you are a beginner to oil painting these are the core elements to focus on as you learn to paint.
 However, even if you are not new to painting these are concepts and fundamentals that will be revisited continually.
 They are core fundamentals that make painting what it is.